 - Interested in learning about starting a business

-The deadline for receipt of applications is on Monday, May 15, 2017.
+The deadline for receipt of applications is on Friday, May 15, 2020.

-- Entrants must be enrolled in undergraduate or graduate classes at the University’s Pittsburgh Campus.
+- Student applicants must be enrolled in undergraduate or graduate classes at the University’s Pittsburgh Campus.

-- Applications are to be submitted using the online application by 12:00 noon EST on Monday, May 15, 2017.
+- Applications are to be submitted using the online application by 12:00 noon EST on May 15, 2020.
 Please note that only responses to the required questions will be reviewed; additional materials and attachments are not permitted.
 For team-based ideas, all team members must meet eligibility requirements indicated above.
 All team members contact information should be listed on one application form.

 - The Innovation Institute is not responsible for technical problems resulting in submissions not being received.

 - Entries will be reviewed by a panel of judges on the basis of innovation, feasibility, market potential and student motivation/dedication.